dale-tomson/declutter/README.md

 See [CHANGELOG.md](CHANGELOG.md) for a list of all changes, or browse individual release notes in the [docs/changelogs](docs/changelogs/) folder.

-**Latest: v1.1.2+** - Project restructuring to standard Go layout, build optimization (UPX), and contribution guidelines.
+**Latest: v1.1.3** - macOS packaging improvements (.app bundle), documentation updates, and project restructuring.

 ## Contributing